Tazaf/ionicitude/README.md

 				... some other files or folders ...
 ```

+**TODO : Registering Worlds folder ?
+Or checking if the folder exists with its index.html file ?**

 ## Actually launching an AR World
-To launch an AR, simply call the `Ionicitude.launchAR()`, and pass it the name of the folder containing the ARchitect World's files that you want to launch.
-Say you want to launch the `world-foo` ARchitect World, you would call the method like that:
+To launch an AR, simply call the `Ionicitude.launchAR()`, and pass it the name of the folder containing the AR World's files that you want to launch.
+Say you want to launch the `world-foo` AR World, you would call the method like that:

 ```javascript
 Ionicitude.launchAR('world-foo');